History as in 2005. Thanks to Phil Welch

 The Wyndham tennis Club (Braintree)

 The League had a very impressive list of Vice-presidents including R A Butler, Lord Braintree, Francis Crittall, Claudine Courtauld, Lady Shuttleworth and Sir Rueben Hunt.
 This list emphasises the commitment of large local companies in providing sports facilities for their employees.
-Sadly almost all of these company sports grounds have disappeared although two (Courtaulds and Crittalls) transferred ownership to the District Council and still exist.
-Rab Butler’s son, Sir Richard, remains the President of the League today.
+Sadly almost all of these company sports grounds have disappeared although one (Courtaulds, in Halstead) transferred ownership to the District Council and still exists, although it is no longer a Tennis Club.

 Only one of the original clubs (Castle Hedingham) remains under the same name today.
 Many clubs have come and gone since the League was formed 78 years ago.
 All activity stopped at the beginning of the war in 1939 and the records suggest that it did not begin again until 1955.
 Most play was on grass courts in 1927 but these have progressively changed to all weather courts; there is now only one club (Braintree) still playing some of their matches on natural grass.
 Several Clubs from Suffolk joined the League at different times and many clubs have gone through a number of name changes.
 For example “Gainsbrough” became “Northfields” and then Sudbury.
 Crittalls became Braintree, Tortoise Works and Halstead Factory became Halstead, now sadly defunct.
 Lake & Elliots and Nine Pins disappeared.
 Currently there are 15 clubs – 3 from Suffolk and 12 from Essex.